 To understand multiple sclerosis pain and how to find relief, we must first understand pain.
-This understanding will give us the tools to create relief.
+This understanding will give us the tools to create comfort.

 When is pain important?

 Pain is an important signal of the body when the body is communicating about:

 - Something is breaking or burning and needs our immediate attention.

 - After an injury, to remind us not to use that part of our bodies as often or in the same way until the body has made adequate repairs and healed.